supabase/pg_graphql/docs/supabase.md

 ```
     -H 'Authorization: Bearer <JWT>'
 ```
 See the [auth docs](https://supabase.com/docs/guides/auth/auth-email) to understand how to sign-up/sign-in users to your application and retrieve a JWT.
 The [apollo](usage_with_apollo.md) and [relay](usage_with_relay.md) guides also include complete examples of using Supabase Auth with GraphQL.
+Supabase Auth works with [row level security (RLS)](https://supabase.com/docs/guides/auth/row-level-security) allowing you to control which users can access tables/rows.

 The fastest way to get started with GraphQL on Supabase is using the [GraphQL IDE (GraphiQL) built directly into Supabase Studio](#supabase-studio).